 A good “rule of thumb” is to provide sufficient comments to reteach yourself or to teach others what the code is supposed to do.
-I will also provide ample warnings and advise of possible side effects that code changes may impose.
+I also provide ample warnings and advise of possible side effects that code changes may introduce.

 If there is ever a place to serve yourself best in your coding skills, it’s in the comments.
-Everything that appears to be fresh today will be everything but a year from now.
-A well-documented program requires focus and discipline to make it so, but the effort will make the debugging process so much easier when you visit your work in the distant future.
+Everything that appears fresh today will be everything but fresh a year from now.
+A well-documented program requires focus and discipline, but the effort will make the debugging process so much easier when you visit your work in the near or distant future.